 In-office water tests are great for giving a practice a "baseline" for the current safety status of each waterline.

 If used more frequently, in-office waterline tests "may help ensure staff compliance" and can provide early warnings of problems with your protocol (OSAP).

-However, these tests are found to be less reliable than laboratory testing.
-They often do not have the neutralization methods necessary for accurate results and are prone to more errors as they require close attention to the IFUs and some bacteria can present in ways that are difficult to read.
+Pay close attention to the IFUs as some bacteria can present in ways that are difficult to read.
 Dental professionals will also be required to keep their own records in case of inspection.

 mail-In Laboratory TESTing